TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 This example is using three data attributes: `data-controller`, `data-clipboard-target`, `data-action`.
 So what is their purpose?

 * **data-controller** is set to `clipboard`.
-Which means: Hey Stimulus, we want to enhance this html with some clipboard behavior
+Which means: Hey Stimulus, we want to enhance this HTML with some clipboard behavior
 * **data-clipboard-target** is set to `source`.
 Which says: this is the the `source` we are gonna use for our clipboard controller